uPortal-Project/uPortal/uportal-war/src/main/webapp/media/skins/universality/common/javascript/fluid/README.txt

-The Fluid-reorderer file in this folder contains the following files from the 0.5 release, compressed with the YUI compression tool:
+The Fluid-reorderer file in this folder contains the following files from the 0.6 beta release, compressed with the YUI compression tool:

 jquery/jARIA.js
 jquery/jquery.keyboard-a11y.js